QMSS-G5072-2020/final_project_Lai_Andrew/README.md

 ## Usage

-- To look at how the function is used and general information, please check out:  ./Example.ipynb.
+- [To look at how the function is used and general information, please check out] (final_project_Lai_Andrew/Example.ipynb)

 ## Documentation